KKoyanagi/sha256collision/README.md

 # sha256collision
-Python script to find collisions in SHA 256 hashes using Brent's cycle detection algorithm
+Python script to find collisions in the last k bits of SHA 256 hashes using Brent's cycle detection algorithm